-“The very best start-up ideas tend to have three things in common: they’re something the founders themselves want, that they themselves can build, and that few others realize are worth doing,” Graham said in a blog post in November.
+“The very best startup ideas tend to have three things in common: they’re something the founders themselves want, that they themselves can build, and that few others realise are worth doing,” Graham said in a blog post in November.

 “Microsoft, Apple, Yahoo, Google and Facebook all began this way.”

 Now that the working year is well underway, there will be plenty of unfulfilled employees wracking their brains for that one business concept that will make them their fortune.

 What are some business ideas inspired by problems without solutions?

 Let’s take a closer look at how these business ideas became highly successful ventures.